 For instance, if stores have a large quantity of slow-moving perishables remaining, Corporate can help clear it by providing more competitive pricing.
 It also prevents buyers from ordering additional products.

 To provide leaders across the organization a clear view of ordering performance, customized non-compliance rules can be set to measure things like over and under ordering, and orders completed outside the scheduled time window.

 As supermarkets transition to corporate-enabled ordering, centralized order managers run orders for multiple stores.
 This too is possible with automated replenishment, though there is still the need for stores to report back on quality and freshness.

 In this situation, a corporate buyer might snag a great deal from a vendor and place a bulk order for a region.
 They’ll allocate inventory by store and push it out.
 The automated replenishment solution will then add the corporate pre-order to the stores’ inventory, ensuring stores don’t order duplicate inventory or allow them to order more if the pre-order is short based on anticipated demand.

 A fresh automated replenishment solution is one link needed to build the supply chain of the future.
 Corporate and store teams can work collaboratively, sharing real-time in-store inventory levels and a unified forecast engine.
 This visibility and collaboration drive improved profitability and labor savings.

-Invatron is the leading fresh food technology platform for the food retail industry.
+Invafresh is the leading fresh food technology platform for the food retail industry.
 By empowering grocers with efficient operation, our software delivers less waste, superior operating margins, more sales, and higher customer satisfaction.
-With 32 years of experience, Invatron is deployed in more than 20,000 grocery stores and 15 countries globally.
+With 32 years of experience, Invafresh is deployed in more than 20,000 grocery stores and 15 countries globally.